nager/Nager.Date/.github/ISSUE_TEMPLATE/feature-request-country-support.md

 <!--
     The following template is designed to help you report incorrect or missing holidays.
-    Please fill in the following questions as detailed as possible, so that we can directly ease the work.
+    Please fill in the following questions as detailed as possible, this will directly facilitate our work.
  -->

 **Which country is affected?**